tong-sf/msds610_final/README.md

 1. Create empty lists (buckets) based on how we generate the hashcode
 2. Allocate the data into the corresponding buckets

+There are two situations included in this introduction:
+* Searching for integers: We generate the hashcode based on the integer
+* Searching for strings: We use ord() function to extract the unicode of the first character of the string, then generate the hashcode

 # Slides and Code
 Hashtables_Slides.pdf contains the slides we used in our presentation.
 In Hashtables_Introduction.ipynb in this repository, we present the fundamental steps for implementing hashtables and hashsearch on integers and strings.
 We also use lolviz package to illustrate the idea of hashtables: